tlranda/LibSensorsTools/README.md

 For Submer sensing, the webapi linked in the submer_api.h document must be accessible by your machine.
 The CMake build variable is `-DBUILD_POD=ON`, which is OFF by default.

-For NVMe sensing, libnvme must be installed through the provided submodule.
+For NVMe sensing, libnvme must be installed through the provided LibNVMe submodule.
 The CMake build variable is `-DBUILD_NVME=ON`, which is OFF by default.

 ## Build